thorole/gac/README.md

     - clone the repo https://git.diggit.space/workable-welcome/diggit.content.frontend.chart.git
     - understand the codebase
-    - check out the developer handoff design link (url)
+    - check out the developer handoff design link

 #### What To Do